 It was amid this mission-charged milieu that the Church of the Nazarene came into being.
 Several of those who became members of the new denomination were among the estimated 17,000 American missionaries serving on mission fields in the period of time.
 Some of those who became Nazarenes had been under the auspices of independent societies, while others were being supported by various holiness associations that united to form the Church of the Nazarene in 1908.
 Among them were the Schmelzenbachs in Africa, the Kiehns in China, the Tracys in India, and John Diaz in the Cape Verde Islands.
 The uniting of the Pentecostal Mission in 1915 brought in others in both Latin America and India, notably the R. S. Andersons of Guatemala.

-A strong, pervasive interest in missions, particularly in the East, characterized the Church of the Nazarene from its inception.
+From its inception, a strong, pervasive interest in missions, particularly in the East, characterized the Church of the Nazarene.
 Nor did that interest ever wane.
 The key leader who set this course for more than two decades was Dr. H. F. Reynolds.
-In 1932, in an address before the General Assembly in Wichita, Kansas, General Superintendent J. B. Chapman said of him: "We as a church and people owe more to the early vision, enthusiasm, and zeal of H. F. Reynolds for the success of our missionary enterprise than to any other man."
+In an address before the 1932 General Assembly in Wichita, Kansas, General Superintendent J. B. Chapman said of him: "We as a church and people owe more to the early vision, enthusiasm, and zeal of H. F. Reynolds for the success of our missionary enterprise than to any other man."

 1Stephen Neill, A History of Christian Missions (Grand Rapids: Wm.
 B. Eerdmans Publishing Co., 1965), 74.